-Tangle: It's a distributed database and protocol used to store immutable and cryptographically secured data and transactions.
+It's a distributed database and protocol used to store immutable and cryptographically secured data and transactions.
 Tangle stores all IOTA transactions.
 It's important to understand that Tangle is not a blockchain or is based on its technology in traditional terms.

-It uses DAG (Directed Acyclic Graph) highlighting individual transactions.
+It uses DAG (Directed Acyclic Graph) to highlight individual transactions.

 Upon a closer look at the graph, you'll notice that each transaction represents exactly two more of them to the left.

 Today, we're talking about the fundamental structural differences between the Tangle and blockchains that give rise to the former's pros and cons.

 Check it Out | Ripple Vs IOTA: Which Is A Better Blockchain Solution

 There are no transaction fees.
 To write to the tangle, you need to perform PoW (Proof-of-work) on two other transactions.

 There's no need for 'GAS' or to 'tip' miners to expedite the process of transaction execution.
 'Mining' is not even a thing for the tangle.